College Prep Systems

 Pricing

 Each student is $1,233.
-However, the founding cohort is $924 per student.
+However, the founding cohort is $822 per student (including processing fee).
 The founding-cohort rate is this summer only.
 Standard rate begins September 1.

 FAQ